mdeangelo272/ansible-demo/README.md

         [Default: (null)]

 - state
-        The state of the Cassandra user
+        The state of the Cassandra Keyspace
         (Choices: present, absent)[Default: present]

 = name